 How to Care for your brand-new silk pillowcases and silk sheets - The first wash

 When you unbox your sheets, read and follow the care directions.
 You'll discover that silk is actually quite simple to care for, and requires only a bit of extra attention.

-- You should wash your new sheets before using, preferably by hand in cold water; a machine wash on a cold delicate cycle is also acceptable.
+- Wash your new sheets before using, preferably by hand in cold water; a machine wash on a cold delicate cycle is also acceptable.

 - Silk should always be laundered separately in a SILK-ONLY LOAD.
 All silk items should be washed in mesh laundry bags using a gentle detergent (preferably one formulated for silk).

-- You can line dry your sheets outside or hang indoors but in either case keep them OUT OF SUNLIGHT.
-We don’t recommend putting sheets in the dryer; if you must do so, use only the “air” setting.
+- Line dry your sheets outside or hang indoors but in either case, keep them OUT OF SUNLIGHT.
+We don't recommend putting sheets in the dryer; if you must do so, use only the “air” setting.
 Silk dries quickly; check every few minutes and add only the time necessary to dry.